FrontendMasters/front-end-handbook/what-is-a-FD.md

 Typically, a developer enters into the field of front-end development by developing for some type of [web browser](https://en.wikipedia.org/wiki/Web_browser), native webview, or [headless browser](https://en.wikipedia.org/wiki/Headless_browser) running on a device (desktops, laptops, netbooks, tablets, phones) enabled with web platform capabilities.

-Web browsers typically run on a computer, tablet, or phone but as of late a browser can be found on just about any device (i.e IoT).
+Web browsers typically run on a desktop, laptop, tablet, or phone but as of late a browser can be found on just about anything (i.e fridge, in cars, etc...).

 The most common web browsers are: